StaffOur Motivated and Passionate Team

 BMR and ADU programs

-Jane Theresa Jones has been a resident of East Palo Alto for many years.
-She grew up in the Gardens area, a product of Brentwood elementary school and graduated from defunct Ravenswood High school.
-She earned a Bachelor’s degree from San Jose State University.
-Jane has a passion for real estate, and brings a wealth of real estate experience and knowledge to EPACANDO.
+Jane is a resident of East Palo Alto raised in the Gardens neighborhood, a product of Brentwood elementary school and a graduate of the defunct Ravenswood High school.
+She earned a Bachelor’s degree from San Jose State University Social Science), and studied real estate practice and procedures at West Los Angeles City college.